dotnet/docs/CONTRIBUTING.md

 The following list shows some guiding rules that you should keep in mind when you're contributing to the .NET documentation:

 - **DON'T** surprise us with large pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
+For bulk changes, break the work into smaller PRs (up to 100 files).
 - **DO** read the [style guide](./styleguide/template.md) and [voice and tone](./styleguide/voice-tone.md) guidelines.
 - **DO** use the [template](./styleguide/template.md) file as the starting point of your work.
 - **DO** create a separate branch on your fork before working on the articles.